wkelly1/Summer-Work-School/README.md

-# Summer-Work-School
+# Work-School
-This is the three tasks for my summer work at school.
+This is where i am putting my school work